My Cart

 Protect The Mariners’ Lake for future generations.

-The Mariners’ Environmental Co-op (B-WET Awardee) In July 2021, The Mariners’ Museum and Park was awarded the coveted NOAA Bay Watershed Education and Training (B-WET) grant to provide meaningful watershed educational experiences (MWEE’s) for 4,500 Newport News Public Schools 9th-grade students over the next three years, through the Mariners’ Environmental Co-op.
+The Mariners’ Environmental Co-op (B-WET Awardee) In July 2021, The Mariners’ Museum and Park was awarded the coveted NOAA Bay Watershed Education and Training (B-WET) grant to provide meaningful watershed educational experiences (MWEE’s) for 4,500 Newport News Public Schools ninth-grade students over the next three years, through the Mariners’ Environmental Co-op.

-Throughout the project period, students will lead restoration projects on Mariners’ Lake helping to improve its health and preserve it for future generations, problem-solving around emerging environmental challenges while developing and implementing action projects for their respective school communities.
+Throughout the project period, students will lead restoration projects on Mariners’ Lake, helping to improve its health and preserve it for future generations, problem-solving around emerging environmental challenges while developing and implementing action projects for their respective school communities.

 What is B-WET?

-B-WET (bay watershed education and training) is a NOAA funded environmental program for K-12 students that focuses on hands-on, place-based watershed learning.
+B-WET (Bay Watershed Education and Training) is a NOAA-funded environmental program for K-12 students that focuses on hands-on, place-based watershed learning.
 The program additionally supports up to 30 hours of teacher professional development for local participating teachers.

 B-WET utilizes the learner-led and inquiry-based framework of a meaningful watershed educational experience (MWEE).
 MWEEs are intended to lead students to be informed on local environmental issues and contribute to solutions in the community.

-Youth-led action projects during the school year empower our students to be part of a change in our watershed while promoting life-long stewardship of our environmental resources.
+Youth-led action projects during the school year empower our students to be part of a change in our watershed while promoting lifelong stewardship of our environmental resources.

 NNPS TV – This Just IN: